Celebrate (Twice song)

 "Celebrate" is a song recorded by South Korean girl group Twice.
 It was released by Warner Music Japan on July 15, 2022, as a digital single from their fourth Japanese studio album of the same name (2022).

 Composition

-"Celebrate" was composed by Woo Min Lee "collapsedone", Justin Reinstein, Like (MRCH), Jjean, with lyrics written by J. Y. Park "The Asiansoul", all members of Twice and Co-sho.
+"Celebrate" was composed by Woo Min Lee "collapsedone", Justin Reinstein, Like (MRCH), JJean, with lyrics written by J. Y. Park "The Asiansoul", all members of Twice and Co-sho.
 Running for 3 minutes and 8 seconds, the song is composed in the key of G major with a tempo of 112 beats per minute.

 Music video

 In July 2022, two teasers for the music video of "Celebrate" were released.
 On July 15, 2022, the music video was published on YouTube.

 Live performances

-On July 22, 2022, Twice performed "Celebrate" on Music Station.
+On July 22, 2022, Twice performed "Celebrate" for the first time on Music Station.
+The next day, they performed the song on Venue101 Presents Twice 5th Anniversary, a special live broadcast of NHK's music program Venue101.
+They also performed the song during Twice Japan Fan Meeting 2022 "Once Day", held in Tokyo and Osaka for five days in October.
+A performance video from this event was uploaded to YouTube on December 28.
+On December 31, Twice performed "Celebrate" on NHK's New Year's Eve television special, Kōhaku Uta Gassen.

 Commercial performance

 On the week of July 20, 2022, "Celebrate" debuted at number fifty-eight of the Billboard Japan Hot 100.
 It rose to number twelve on the week of July 27, 2022.
-The song eventually peaked at number-ten the following week of August 3, 2022.
+The song eventually peaked at number ten the following week of August 3, 2022.

-In South Korea, the song debuted on Circle Download Chart at number one-hundred seventy-four, on the week of July 24, 2022 to July 30, 2022.
+In South Korea, the song debuted on Circle Download Chart at number 174, on the week of July 24, 2022 to July 30, 2022.